crchiran/golang-task-management-helm-chart-gitops/README.md

 > **Note**
 >
-> This project uses `hudai.xyz` domains throughout the examples and default configuration because they are used in the author's environment.
+> This chart uses `hudai.xyz` domains throughout the examples and default configuration because they are used in the author's environment.
 >
-> Before deploying the application, update all domain-related values to match your own DNS records, certificates, and ingress configuration.
+> Before deploying the chart, update all domain-related values to match your own DNS records, certificates, and ingress configuration.

 Example: